Deveraux Cannick | Experienced New York Attorney

-Deveraux Cannick is a principal member of the firm and a trial attorney.
-His practice includes Federal and State criminal defense criminal law as well as civil litigation and education law.
+Deveraux L. Cannick is a principal member of the firm and a trial attorney.
+His practice includes Federal and State criminal defense, criminal law as well as civil litigation.

-Mr. Cannick is licensed to practice in all courts in the State of New York.
-He is admitted to the federal district courts for the Eastern, Southern, Northern and Western Districts of New York, United States Court of Appeals for the Second and Fourth Circuits and the United States Supreme Court.
+Mr. Cannick is licensed to practice in all court in the State of New York.
+He is admitted to the Federal District Courts for the Eastern, Southern, Northern and Western Districts of New York, United States Court of Appeals for the Second and Fourth Circuits and the United States Supreme Court.

-In 1990, while working in the Homicide Trial Bureau of the Bronx County District Attorney’s Office, Mr. Cannick was selected as the lead prosecutor in one of the most publicized cases in the Bronx, People of the State of New York v.
+In 1990, while working the Homicide Trial Bureau of the Bronx County Attorney Office, Mr. Cannick was selected as the lead prosecutor in one of the most publicized cases in the Bronx, People of the State of New York v.
 Larry Davis.
 Mr. Davis was charged with multiple homicides and had been involved in the attempted murder of numerous police officers.
-After Larry Davis was acquitted in his earlier trials, the District Attorney of Bronx County, Robert Johnson turned to one of his premier trial assistants, Devereaux Cannick to prosecute Larry Davis.
+After Larry Davis was acquitted in his earlier trials, the District Attorney of Bronx County, Robert Johnson turned to one of his premier trial assistants, Deveraux Cannick to prosecute Larry Davis.

 After a trial of several months, Larry Davis was convicted on all counts.
 Prominent attorneys throughout the City of New York credited Mr. Cannick and his savvy trial skills as providing the difference in the results between the earlier trials.
 Mr. Cannick was subsequently featured on the first page of the New York Law Journal dated March 18th, 1991, and widely credited with the resulting conviction.

 Mr. Cannick has an extensive criminal law practice.
 He appears daily in the federal and state courts.
-He has been involved in many high profile cases throughout his career.
-Some of his clients have included Lamar Sanchez, the first person to be charged under the then new New York State capital punishment law with capital murder; Daniel Berrios, of the infamous Latin King gang and Dr. Rafil Dhafir, a Rome oncologist charged for violating IEEPA laws.
+He has been involved in many high-profile cases throughout his career.
+Some of his clients have included Lamar Sanchez, the first person to be charged under the then New York State capital punishment law with capital murder.
+Daniel Berrios, of the infamous Latin Kings gang and Dr. Rafil Dhafir, a Rome oncologist charged for violating IEEPA laws.

 Mr. Cannick has developed a masterful court room demeanor.
 He is a dynamic cross examiner and has an uncanny ability to connect with jurors.
 As a result of his expert trial skills, he has been retained to represent clients in many states throughout the country.
 Also, Mr. Cannick has been retained by other law firms to assist them in trials and complex litigations.